maratai/crashhawk-cyberdeck/build_guide.md

 downloadable PDF with instructions for wiring and setup.
 This was the easiest semi-affordable display I could get running without trouble, after a prior failure to figure out a deprecated dependency in the driver for a different, smaller, cheaper display.
 The touchscreen is nice as an ad-hoc mouse substitute.
 About $35 USD.
-Also, use the *longer* included FPC flexible cable to the rpi4.
+Also, use the *longer* included FPC flexible cable to the rpi.

 ## the portable rechargeable battery bit
 [PiSugar S Plus](https://www.pisugar.com/products/pisugar-s-plus-raspberry-pi-ups)